timmattison/tools/README.md

   want to keep opening a new terminal window to run `du -sh` to see how much has been copied.
 You can also press the space bar to pause the copy and press it again to resume.
   - To install: `go install github.com/timmattison/tools/cmd/prcp@latest`
+- prgz
+  - Similar to `prcp` but instead of copying a file it gzip compresses it.
+It shows the progress in the console.
+  - To install: `go install github.com/timmattison/tools/cmd/prgz@latest`
 - update-aws-credentials
   - Takes AWS credentials from your clipboard in the format provided by AWS SSO and writes it to your AWS config file.
 This is useful if you're using AWS SSO and you want to use the AWS CLI locally.